Preface

 Code in the text, including commands, variables, file names, CSS class names, and property names, are shown as follows:

-The Angular CLI will create a ng-demo project and run npm install in it.
+project and run npm install

 A block of code is set out as follows.
 It may be colored, depending on the reader format you’re using.